-- A. Goods and services shall be procured in accordance with the guidance provided herein. - B. Except as provided in TBR Policy 1:03:02:10, the authority of the Presidents and Directors shall not include the purchase or lease of real property, any purchase totaling more than \$249,999.99 annually, the purchase of insurance, or purchases for capital outlay projects from any fund source whatsoever.
-Purchase orders issued pursuant to purchase orders and/or contracts which have already received approval by the TBR System Office do not require additional submission to the TBR System Office when the purchase orders clearly specify the goods and services of the contracts or any approved amendments thereto.
-This exception does not include purchase orders issued from University of Tennessee, State of Tennessee, General Services Administration (GSA) or Cooperative contracts, unless notified otherwise by the TBR System Office. - C. In any instance in this Guideline in which the Chancellor, President, Director, Chief Business Officer, or Chief Procurement Officer is specified to have approval authority, such officer may delegate the approval authority, as specified in TBR Policy 1:03:02:10 to designees.
+- A. Procurement of goods and services made in accordance with the process provided herein may be approved by Presidents of Institutions, with the following exceptions. - B. Except as provided in TBR Policy 1:03:02:10, the authority of the Presidents shall not include: - 1. the purchase or lease of real property; - 2. any purchase totaling more than \$249,999.99 annually; - 3. the purchase of insurance; or - 4. purchases for capital outlay projects from any fund source whatsoever. - Purchases as noted above, which are not within the authority of the President, require additional approval(s) by the TBR System Office, Fiscal Review, or the State Building Commission (SBC), etc. as appropriate. - See Exhibit 1 for submittal documentation required for procurements and contracts that require TBR System Office and/or Fiscal Review approval. - C. Purchase orders issued pursuant to purchase orders and/or contracts which have already received approval by the TBR System Office do not require additional submission to the TBR System Office when the purchase orders clearly specify the goods and services of the contracts or any approved amendments thereto. - This exception does not include purchase orders issued from University of Tennessee, State of Tennessee, General Services Administration (GSA) or Cooperative contracts, unless notified otherwise by the TBR System Office. - D. Goods, Materials and Supplies

+- Procurement of goods, materials, and supplies under this policy shall not require a monitoring plan, but shall comply with TBR and Institution internal controls and audit procedures. - E. In any instance in this policy in which the Chancellor, President, Chief Business Officer, or Chief Procurement Officer is specified to have approval authority, such officer may delegate the approval authority, as specified in TBR Policy 1:03:02:10 to designees.